Beige room ideas – 10 stylish neutral schemes

 Beige room ideas are extremely versatile.
 If you're looking for a calming backdrop to modern life, an all-beige scheme of subtle tonal variations and plenty of texture is guaranteed to provide a soothing escape.

 Alternatively, for those more confident with color, beige can be a great base for layering striking furniture, pattern and artwork.
+Beige is also believed to be the color that is replacing gray in the home, too.
 Below we've shared an array of neutral room ideas to prove just how beautiful beige can be.

 1. Use beige to create a soothing living space